opulencephp/docs/pipelines.md

 ```

 <h4 id="using-classes">Using Classes</h4>
 Pipe class names are also supported.
-They will automatically be resolved using the Ioc container:
+They will automatically be resolved using the IoC container:

 ```php
 $stages = ["PipeA", "PipeB"];